Wealth PartnersThe Newman Jones Wealth Management Group

 We are proud to help good people pursue important goals for themselves and the people and causes they value.
 A close-knit team, we bring integrity and hard work to our efforts, striving to do everything we can to help clients unleash greater promise and impact from their wealth.
 Clients see us as members of their personal "board of directors," serving as a single source for a wide range of financial needs.

 Our founders, Lucas Newman and Ryan Jones, have worked together since 2006, generating a fluency that extends to our interactions with clients and colleagues alike.
-We are joined by our exceptional colleagues, Caitlin Walker, our Relationship Manager, who has been with our team since 2014, Kaitlyn Winn, our Wealth Advisor, who joined us in 2016, and Courtney Obrist, our Client Associate, who joined us in 2024.
+We are joined by our exceptional colleagues, Caitlin Walker, our Relationship Manager, who has been with our team since 2014, Kaitlyn Winn, our Wealth Advisor, who joined us in 2016, Courtney Obrist, our Client Associate, who joined us in 2024, and Jonathan Laws, who joined us in 2025.
 Our longevity and continuity as a team yields a natural camaraderie that allows us to bring out the best in each other.

 The clients we advise